latifzouliga/Accounting-Project-Api/Readme.md

-# Accounting Application
+# <span style="color: #47a699;">Accounting Application</span>

-The `Accounting Application` is a Maven-based Spring Boot application, leveraging version `3.2.5` of Spring Boot and Java `21`.
+The `Accounting Application` is a Maven-based Spring Boot application, leveraging version `3.2.5` of Spring Boot and Java `17`.
 It's designed to provide accounting functionalities and integrates with tools and platforms like PostgreSQL, Docker, and AWS.

-## Prerequisites
+# <span style="color: #47a699;">Prerequisites</span>

 Before you begin, ensure you have met the following requirements: